mdapena/pyventus/docs/tutorials/emitters/index.md

 <p style='text-align: justify;' markdown>
-    &emsp;&emsp;Alternatively, if you want to enable or disable debug mode for a specific `EventEmitter` instance, you can use the debug_mode flag provided by the concrete implementation.
-Setting the debug_mode flag to True enables debug mode for that instance, while setting it to False disables debug mode.
+    &emsp;&emsp;Alternatively, if you want to enable or disable debug mode for a specific `EventEmitter` instance, you can use the `debug` flag provided by the concrete implementation.
+Setting the `debug` flag to `True` enables debug mode for that instance, while setting it to `False` disables debug mode.
 Here's an example:
 </p>

 === "Debug flag `On`"